boisgera/-A-beginner-s-guide-to-countable-ordinals/Ordinals and Ordinal Hierarchies.md

 (n~1~,n~2~,n~3~,\...).
 The first player wins if this sequence belongs to X and the second wins if it doesn\'t.

-A *strategy* for the first player is a function f that takes sequences (n~1~,n~2~,\...,n~k~) (with k even) to positive integers.
+A *strategy* for the first player is a function $f$ that takes sequences (n~1~,n~2~,\...,n~k~) (with k even) to positive integers.
 To use the strategy f, all the first player does is look at the sequence (n~1~,n~2~,\...,n~k~) so far and choose f((n~1~,n~2~,\...,n~k~) as the